A yoing woman inherits a strange abilty making her feared and saugtht after by everyone

 King Alphon looked on astonished as his sister vanished, “Wait!
 Stop, Celeste you can trust Gwen really.”
 The king looked around alarmed, unsure of what to to do for once.

 While in shadow Caly held Gwen The two studying each other's reactions carefully in silence, finally Gwen spoke, “Interesting this is amazing we are in the shadow realm.”

 “Shadow realm, to me it was just elsewhere,” Caly said she never knew what it was or where she was exactly.

 Gwen looked around with keen interest, "You know little about what you do or can do using the power you have - I can help you,”

-Caly frowned sceptically, “I don’t know about that I don’t trust you enough for that even though you’re the king’s sister.
+Caly frowned sceptically, “I don’t know about that.
+I don’t trust enough even though you’re the king’s sister.
 I might just leave you here.
-You are after all one of the seeresses who want to control me.”
+You are, after all, one of the seeresses who want to control me.”

 “I’m sure you must know by now I’m not like the others.
 I’m willing to help,” Gwen said.